datamol-io/datamol/docs/index.md

     You can replace `mamba` by `conda`.

 !!! note
-    We highly recommend using a Conda Python distribution to install `datamol`.
+    We highly recommend using a Conda Python distribution to install Datamol.
 The package is also pip installable if you need it: `pip install datamol`.

 ## Quick API Tour